-Read in 2 mins Leader Resources » Ministry Basics » All Other Ministry Basics » Volunteer Management » Retaining Print / Download Article Facebook Twitter Pinterest Email The 3 P’s to Shape Your Volunteer Affirmation Ideas Published: July 15, 2021 If you’ll follow these 3 P’s of volunteer affirmation, your volunteers will truly feel appreciated.
-On my desk I keep a paper heart with a handwritten note from a third-grader thanking me for being a center helper.
-Every time I see it, my heart warms as I recall the experience.
+Read in 2 mins Leader Resources » Ministry Basics » All Other Ministry Basics » Volunteer Management » Retaining Print / Download Article Facebook Twitter Pinterest Email The 3 P’s to Shape Your Volunteer Affirmation Ideas Published: February 14, 2022 If you’ll follow these 3 P’s of volunteer affirmation, your volunteers will truly feel appreciated.
 Do your children’s ministry volunteers feel appreciated?
-Hebrews 3:13 says, “Encourage one another daily, as long as it is called Today, so that none of you may be hardened by sin’s deceitfulness.”
+Hebrews 3:13 says, “Encourage one another daily, as long as it is called today, so that none of you may be hardened by sin’s deceitfulness.”
 Ministry is a team effort.
 We’re called to affirm and encourage the volunteers we lead.
 So how do we make sure this happens?
 These three P’s can shape your volunteer appreciation efforts.
 Personal While formal appreciation events are important, they don’t take the place of the face-to-face ways we say “We couldn’t do it without you!”
 These are often low-cost, quick, and heart-touching expressions of our love and appreciation.
 The pack of gum with a note that says, “Thanks for sticking with us,” a “World’s Greatest Helper” ribbon, and a reserved parking space for the “Teacher of the Week” are simple ways to communicate value.
 For Don Sanders of Harvester Christian Church of St. Charles, Missouri, it starts with verbal affirmation from the pulpit but also the personal touch of a handwritten thank you note.
 “A couple of years ago, I committed to writing at least one handwritten thank you note a week to a volunteer,” Sanders reports.
 “I also write every volunteer a personal Christmas card that lists specific things they’ve done.”
 Formal appreciation takes planning, but we also have to be intentional with informal appreciation—or it just won’t happen.
 Powerful A generic form letter thanking everyone for helping with Vacation Bible School is well-meaning, but it doesn’t have much impact.
 Appreciation needs to have a certain “wow” effect.
 Powerful appreciation is personal, sincere, and timely.
 Don’t delay in your response.
 A thank you note received three months after the event loses its effectiveness.
-I still have a T-shirt I received 12 years ago from my VBS volunteers.
-During VBS week I was rushed to the hospital due to complications from a recent throat surgery.
-Each person helping that week signed the back of the T-shirt as an encouragement for my recovery.
-It reminds me to this day of the power in a simple act of kindness.
+One leader mentions still having a T-shirt he received 12 years ago from his VBS volunteers.
+During VBS week he was rushed to the hospital due to complications from a recent throat surgery.
+Each person helping that week signed the back of the T-shirt as an encouragement for his recovery.
+It’s a reminder of the power in a simple act of kindness.
 Plentiful Is your volunteer appreciation a full banquet of gratitude or the basic bread-and-water thank you?
 People need to be reminded over and over that their time and ministry matters.
 They matter to God, to your church, to you!
 When we limit our appreciation efforts to an annual event, it lessens the impact.
-Don’t get me wrong; an annual volunteer recognition program serves a great purpose, but it doesn’t take the place of continuous praise and ongoing affirmation.
+Don’t get the wrong impression; an annual volunteer recognition program serves a great purpose, but it doesn’t take the place of continuous praise and ongoing affirmation.
 Encouragement is like a breath of fresh air.
 We just don’t hear much encouragement or receive a lot of recognition these days.
 Be the one to breathe joy and affirmation into your ministry team’s lungs.
-Bob D’Ambrosio is a consultant for Group’s Church Volunteer Central.
 Want more volunteer management ideas?
 Check out these articles! © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!